 How your MRI impacts the value of your case

-An MRI (magnetic resonance imaging) is a type of medical imaging that utilizes digital magnetic fields to produce a detailed graphic image on a computer of the inside of your body.
-Whereas a traditional x-ray can only show outlines of bone structures, an MRI can actually show multi-dimensional cross-section images of soft tissue that provide much more information.
+A traditional X-ray can only show outlines of bone structures.
+An MRI can show multi-dimensional cross-section images of soft tissue that provide much more information.
 The additional level of detail offered by MRIs is often critically important to diagnose a herniated disc.
-The reason for this is very simple – an MRI can actually show images of the discs between your spinal bones.
+The reason for this is straightforward – an MRI can show images of the discs between your spinal bones.

 How does an MRI work?